I’ve seen some of your comments saying:

-A stop loss is an order that protects your trading capital when the price moves against you.
+A stop loss in trading is an order that protects your trading capital when the price moves against you.

 You buy Apple shares at $230 and have a stop loss order at $200.